A chicken saag or saagwala curry one of my favourite Indian dishes and my recipe makes it really easy to make at home!

 - 1 Tbsp Dried Fenugreek

-- 50 g Ghee
+- 3 Tbsp Ghee

-- Chuck in the tomato passata, season well with salt and 250ml of water and cook for 5 minutes over a medium heat.
+- Pour in the tomato passata and 250ml (1 cup) of water and cook for 5 minutes over a medium heat.
 Use this time to dice the chicken into bite-sized pieces.

 - Peel and grate the ginger.

 - When the spinach has wilted, remove the lid, add the remaining ghee and freshly grated ginger, and crush in the dried fenugreek leaves, then, stir and cook for 5 more minutes or until the curry thickens.

 Amount Per Serving: Calories: 595Total Fat: 40gSaturated Fat: 18gTrans Fat: 0gUnsaturated Fat: 21gCholesterol: 225mgSodium: 1049mgCarbohydrates: 27gFiber: 8gSugar: 7gProtein: 40g